 My lime tree was getting curled leaves recently and I wanted to find out why.
 So, I did some research to find out more and how I can fix it.
 Here’s what I found.

 Lime tree leaves curl most commonly when the tree doesn’t get enough water.
 Other reasons include excessive heat, a lack of nutrients, transplant shock, and aphids.
 Ideally, only water your tree when its soil is dry, provide compost and mulch, and spray aphids with water or neem oil.
 You can also use ladybugs.

 So, while lime tree leaves curl for several reasons, how can you tell which issue is affecting your tree, and how can you fix it?
 Let’s take a closer look.

-Under-watering is the most common cause of curling leaves on lime trees.
-When the tree is under-watered, the tree conserves moisture and begins to shed its leaves.
-For best results, only water lime tree when the first 2-4 inches of soil gets dry.
-This is typically every 1-2 weeks, depending on the weather.
+Under-watering is the most common cause of curled leaves on lime trees.
+When the tree is under-watered, the tree conserves moisture by curling its leaves.
+If it doesn’t get water soon, the leaves will die and be shed from the tree.

 - Plant in a south-facing direction for maximum sunlight and warmth

 - Insulate lime trees during times of frost

 - Move potted lime trees indoors when temperatures are outside of 35ºF-100ºF